Welcome Robot Enthusiasts!

 wpe10.jpg (2143 bytes)

-Thank you for your interest in TRCY.
-We hope you'll find a home in our group.
+I hope you'll find a home in our group.

 -Justin R. Ratliff